B Vitamin meals in 30 minutes or less

 Why it helps:

-Combines protein and B vitamins to support sleep hormone production.
+This turkey and avocado wrap, one of the foods high in niacin, combines protein and B vitamins to support sleep hormone production

 Time: ~30 minutes